ParAlg/gbbs/docs/benchmarks/sssp/breadth_first_search.md

 ## Algorithm Implementations

-We provide a single implementation of BFS in GBBS.
-The implementation is based on the non-deterministic BFS implementation in GBBS.
+We implement a non-deterministic parallel breadth-first search as our BFS implementation in GBBS.
+The implementation is based on the one from Ligra.

 We provide a tutorial on how to implement this BFS example in [our tutorial](tutorial/bfs_tutorial).

 The code for our implemenation is available